canonical/prometheus-k8s-operator/README.md

 path that exposes its metrics in a Prometheus compatible format.
-For example, the [kube-state-metrics](https://charmhub.io/kube-state-metrics) charm interoperates with the Prometheus K8S charm in a way that allows you import metrics about resources in a Kubernetes cluster by doing:
+For example, the [kube-state-metrics](https://charmhub.io/kube-state-metrics) charm integrates with the Prometheus K8S charm in a way that allows you import metrics about resources in a Kubernetes cluster by doing:

 ```sh